shapeous/loading/README.md

 # loading

-Displays an animated image while it loads all assets or waits for a slow server respnse.
+Displays an animated image while it loads all assets or waits for a slow server response.
 It provides users visiting a slow site the assurance the site is indeed working.

 ## Dependencies
 Any Web server